4 Tips for Traveling with Medicare Overseas

 Medicare Part B covers a few vaccines and yearly wellness visits.
 If you know you’re going to travel, plan your wellness visit before you go.
 Your Medicare Part B plan also covers:2

 You may need Medicare Part D in order to cover other vaccines that are needed for your trip.
-Check in with your Medicare provider so you know where to get your shots and how much of the cost you’ll be responsible for.3
+As of January 2023, all Medicare-covered vaccines should be free to you under Part D without cost-sharing (such as a copayment, coinsurance, or deductible).
+Check in with your Medicare provider so you know where to get your shots.3

 Tip 3: Bring an extended supply of your medications

 Even if you have a Medicare Part D (Prescription Drug) plan, you won’t be covered for prescription drugs that you buy outside of the United States.
-Before you take your overseas trip, make sure that you:4
+Before you travel abroad, make sure that you:4

-You may prefer to have additional health insurance for extra financial coverage and peace of mind while you’re abroad.
-If this is the case, you can look into purchasing travel medical insurance while you’re out of the country.
+You may prefer to have additional health insurance for extra financial coverage and peace of mind while you’re overseas.
+If this is the case, you can look into purchasing international travel medical insurance for your trip out of the country.
 This isn’t the same as insurance for cancelled flights or lost baggage, since it’s specific to medical treatment abroad or emergency evacuation services.
 The U.S. Department of State has more information and recommendations for travel health insurance if you want to learn more.

 You’ve picked a destination, and it’s time to start planning!

 Have you picked a destination for your next adventure?
-Don’t forget to pack your camera to capture some memories!
 Learn more about Medicare supplement insurance and the other health care insurance plans that are available.
+Be sure to check out these travel tip deals, and don’t forget to take lots of pictures to capture those memories!

 SOURCES: